AneudyM/gorest_postman_automation/README.md

 This repository contains a Postman Collection and environment exports for the API Automation of the Go REST site's `/users` endpoint.
-It covers tests for basic functionality such as creating, updating, and deleting users, as well as error validations.
+It covers tests for basic functionality such as creating, updating and deleting users, as well as error validations.
 Once you get this collection, setting up the automation is easy.
 You'll only need to retrieve an access token from Go REST.